apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.storage.memoryMapThreshold</code></td>
-  <td>2097152</td>
+  <td>2m</td>
   <td>
-    Size of a block, in bytes, above which Spark memory maps when reading a block from disk.
+    Size of a block above which Spark memory maps when reading a block from disk.
     This prevents Spark from memory mapping very small blocks.
 In general, memory mapping has high overhead for blocks close to or below the page size of the operating system.
   </td>